lacanoid/pgddl/README.md

 PostgreSQL however already provides a number of helper functions which already greatly help with reconstructing DDL and are of course used by this extension.
-PostgreSQL also has sophisticated query capabilities, such as CTEs and window functions which make this project possible by using only SQL.
+PostgreSQL also has sophisticated query capabilities, such as common table expressions and window functions which make this project possible by using only SQL.

 Advantages over using other tools like `psql` or `pg_dump` include: